MyTB444/2D-Platformer-Final-Year-Project/diary.md

 -12/11/2024
 Massive progress today!
 Jack can not run, jump, roll and swing his sword with good looking animations.
 I have also added a hitbox logic for his attack.
 We have goblins spawning every 5 seconds.
 Jack can destroy these goblins with his sword.
 The goblins do not have any behavior yet.
 I am doing my best to make sure nothing is hard coded.
 Also, the camera is now following Jack!

+-13/11/2024
+I am still working on script modularity.
+I will be adding few character and enemies to this game, having separate scripts for everysingle one is a terrible idea.
+I need good player/enemy scripts that will be inherited by personalized classes.
+Today, i have improved my player script and added follow ai on the enemies.